-According to the approval obtained during the year ended February 28, 2019.
-Shanghai Fuxi applied and was qualified as "Software Enterprise" and therefore it was entitled to an exemption from EIT for calendar year 2017.
-As a result, previously accrued income tax expense of RMB4,671(US\$698) was reversed in the year ended February 28, 2019.
-The statutory income tax rate of 25% was applied by Shanghai Fuxi from calendar year 2018.
-Certain entities within the Group are qualified as small low-profit enterprises and were entitled to preferential 50% taxable income, and the enterprise income tax is calculated and paid at the 20% tax rate for the year ended February 28, 2019.
+According to the approval obtained from Tax Bureau during the year ended February 28, 2019 and February 29, 2020, Shanghai Fuxi applied and was qualified as "Software Enterprise" and therefore it was entitled to the exemption from EIT for calendar year 2017 and 2018, respectively.
+As a result, previously accrued income tax expenses of RMB4,671 and RMB6,118(US\$875) were reversed in the year ended February 28, 2019 and February 29, 2020, respectively.
+The statutory income tax rate of 25% was applied by Shanghai Fuxi from calendar year 2019.
+Certain entities within the Group are qualified as small low-profit enterprises.
+In accordance with Cai Shui [2019] No.13, the portion of annual taxable income amount of a small low-profit enterprises which does not exceed RMB1 million shall be computed at a reduced rate 25% as taxable income amount, and be subject to enterprise income tax at 20% tax rate; the portion of annual taxable income amount, and be subject to enterprise income tax at 20% tax rate.